 BRIAN FRIEDLAND, composition coach

 Composer/pianist Brian Friedland’s music displays creativity through a large and varied body of works.
 His recordings include compositions for chamber orchestra, big band, strings, brass, saxophone quartet, prepared piano, and many small jazz groups.
 While rooted in jazz piano traditions, his compositions also show his love of genres ranging from Balkan Folk to classical minimalism.
 In addition to leading several jazz ensembles, his projects include an ongoing series of comedic songs inspired by commercial products and a quartet that blends sonic exploration, funky grooves, and keyboard drums.
 Friedland has released three albums, performed at venues across the US and internationally, and frequently performs and collaborates in his hometown of Boston.
-Grammy nominated composer and musical collaborator Kim Richmond describes Friedland’s music as “not only professional quality material, but inspirationally crafted, an excellent and interesting mix of art works.
-He shows his dedication towards creating and performing new music.”
+Grammy nominated composer and musical collaborator Kim Richmond describes Friedland’s music as “not only professional quality material, but inspirationally crafted, an excellent and interesting mix of art works.”

 ILYA FRIEDBERG, piano